mariokostelac/ra/README.md

 5. [ra_correct](ra_correct/README.md) - Module is optional and is used to correct reads.
 If used, it should be called before ra_overlap.
 6. [to_afg](to_afg/README.md) - Module is used for converting read sets from [FASTA][1]/[FASTQ][2] to [afg][3] format.
 It is neccessary to convert reads because all other modules are using the afg format.
 7. [layout](layout/README.md) - Module is used to create unitigs from input overlaps.
+8. [overlap2dot](overlap2dot/README.md) - Module used for converting overlap files to dot graphs.
+Cool stuff!
+9. [zoom](zoom/README.md) - Module used for "zooming" a part of overlaps graph.
+Actually just a simple DFS with depth limit.

 ## Examples